Oakley Parks offer walking trails, playgrounds, picnic areas, disc golf, pools and gardens for your enjoyment

 Family Pass - $125 Single Pass $50

 Adult swimming and exercise classes offered.
-For complete pool schedule visit:
+For swimming hours and pool schedule visit:

 The park offers fun for the whole family.
 Enjoy a picnic lunch under the gazebo while the kids have fun on the playground equipment.
 Play a round of disc golf or take an evening stroll on the lighted walking trail.